-If you find a provider that looks good price-wise, make sure to also research their customer service reviews.
+If you find a good price-wise provider, make sure to research their customer service reviews.
 After all, you don’t want to be pulling your hair out and losing sleep working with a difficult auto insurance company if you have to file a claim and they don’t want to cooperate with you.

 Not all insurance companies handle the claims filing process the same way.
-Some auto insurance companies may provide 24-hour customer service and support for claims filing, and have multiple ways for you to get in touch with them.
+Some auto insurance companies may provide 24-hour customer service and support for claims filing and have multiple ways to get in touch with them.

 Other companies may limit your claims filing interaction with them to telephone only during regular business hours.
 This can be problematic for obvious reasons.